 I believe that every working person, where the nature of their work makes it practical, should have the right to be able to work at home if they wish.
 I think the normal home of the future should incorporate rooms and facilities for work.
 Homes should not be the minimal brick boxes of today stuffed together in the maximum permissible number to the acre to maximise builders' and land developers' profits.

 I believe the right to trade is a fundamental human right.
 But self-employment is riddled with complex bureaucracy and legal vulnerability, which the puppet governments of capitalism seem to have no desire to ease.
-Often the whole status of self-employment - namely the right freely to trade - is subjected to an added restriction, such that the self-employed find themselves, by default, working in ever-greyer areas of the law.
+Often the whole status of self-employment — namely the right freely to trade — is subjected to an added restriction, such that the self-employed find themselves, by default, having to work in ever-greyer areas of the law.